 Competitive sports or repetitive movements that involve the elbow joint, like gardening, painting, and raking, can cause chronic pain that may not respond to conservative treatment.
-If this sounds like you, seek help right away from the orthopedic specialists at Star Orthopedics and Sports Medicine in Frisco, Texas.
-Dr. Paul Ghattas, DO is fellowship-trained in elbow surgery and can help you choose between various surgical options so you can return to the activities you love.
+If this sounds like you, seek help right away from the orthopedic specialists at Star Orthopedics and Sports Medicine in Coppell and Frisco, Texas.
+Paul Ghattas, DO, is fellowship-trained in elbow surgery and can help you choose between various surgical options so you can return to the activities you love.
 To learn more about elbow surgery, call or click today to make an appointment.

 Elbow injuries are typically common in sports that involve overhand throwings, like baseball and tennis.
 The constant overuse and repetitive motions lead to inflammation of elbow tendons and micro-injuries to the bones.
 This can result in conditions such as tennis elbow, golfer’s elbow, and bursitis.

 Other factors that cause elbow injuries are osteoarthritis and acute trauma involving fractures and dislocation of the joint.

 The cause of your elbow injury determines the type of treatment best suited for you.
 Dr. Ghattas is highly trained to diagnose and treat a wide range of elbow injuries.
 After the initial evaluation and X-rays, he may recommend direct surgery or, if possible, non-surgical options, like rest, bracing, medications, and physical therapy.

 To bring about rapid and effective healing, he may give you steroid injections or platelet-rich plasma (PRP) therapy.
 If your elbow injury shows no improvement after 6-12 months of treatment, Dr. Ghattas recommends surgery.